KnifeKt/.github/profile/README.md

 # Knife - Kotlin/JVM Optimizations

-Knife provides some coding optimizations for Kotlin/JVM platform, which may improve your coding experience.
+Knife provides resource management for Kotlin/JVM platform, which may improve coding experience.

 _**The project is in planning and there is no available code.**_